ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 Expert Mode
 ===========
-Expert mode enables the following options:
+The expert mode is available via the menu *Preferences* → *Expert mode*.
+The following options are enabled in expert mode:

 - Export data in the .rtdc file format.
 Using .rtdc files instead of .tdms files speeds up the analysis in Shape-Out significantly.
 However,